bdesanctis/bamdam/README.md

 - **TotalReads**: The number of reads assigned to that node or underneath.
 - **Duplicity**: The average number of times a k-mer has been seen, where the k-mers are from reads assigned to that node or underneath.
 Should be close to 1 unless coverage is high.
 - **MeanDust**: The average DUST score for reads assigned to that node or underneath.
-- **Damaged+1**: The actual proportion of reads assigned to that node or underneath where every alignment of that read had a C->T on the 5' (+1) position.
+- **Damage+1**: The actual proportion of reads assigned to that node or underneath where every alignment of that read had a C->T on the 5' (+1) position.
-- **Damaged-1**: The actual proportion of reads assigned to that node or underneath where every alignment of that read had a C->T if single stranded, or a G->A if double stranded, on the 3' (-1) position.
+- **Damage-1**: The actual proportion of reads assigned to that node or underneath where every alignment of that read had a C->T if single stranded, or a G->A if double stranded, on the 3' (-1) position.
 - **MeanLength**: The mean length of the reads assigned to that node or underneath.
-- **Div**: The mean divergence for that node, not including any C>T or G>A transitions.
 - **ANI**: Average nucleotide identity of the reads assigned to that node or underneath.
+- **AvgReadGC**: Average GC content of the reads assigned to that node or underneath.
-- **AvgGC**: Average GC content of the reads assigned to that node or underneath.
+- **AvgRefGC**: Average GC content of the reconstructed reference genomic intervals with mapped reads assigned to that node or underneath.
-- **ND+1**: Normalized damage +1: The proportion of reads assigned to that node or underneath with a C->T on the 5' (+1) position, minus the mean (non C>T or G>A) divergence for that node.
-- **ND-1**: Normalized damage -1: The proportion of reads assigned to that node or underneath with a C->T if single stranded, or a G->A if double stranded, on the 3' (-1) position, minus the mean (non C>T or G>A) divergence for that node.
 - **UniqueKmers**: The number of unique k-mers in the reads assigned to that node or underneath.
 - **TotalAlignments**: Sum of the number of alignments for all the reads assigned to that node or underneath.
-- **taxpath**: The taxonomic path from the lca file.
+- **taxpath**: The full taxonomic path from the lca file.

 If the input bam file was annotated with PMD scores, the tsv file will also contain columns **PMDSOver2** and **PMDSOver4**, indicating the proportion of PMD scores over 2 and 4 respectively.
 PMD scores are from [Skoglund et al. 2014](https://doi.org/10.1073/pnas.131893411).